 - A. ALL WATER SUPPLY SYSTEMS MANAGEMENT PLANS SHALL BE TREATED AS CONFIDENTIAL DOCUMENTS.
-THE BOARD AND THE DESIGNATED REVIEW AGENCIES SHALL INDIVIDUALLY DEVELOP PROCEDURES FOR DOCUMENT SECURITY. - B. Each water supplier, as defined herein, shall file at least two (2) electronic and five-one (51) paper copies of all plans revisions, responses to comments, and amendments thereto to the Board.
+THE BOARD AND THE DESIGNATED REVIEW AGENCIES SHALL INDIVIDUALLY DEVELOP PROCEDURES FOR DOCUMENT SECURITY. - B. Each water supplier, as defined herein, shall file at least two (2) electronic and one (1) paper copies of all plans revisions, responses to comments, and amendments thereto to the Board.
 A paper copy of any maps larger than 8-1/2 X 11 inches shall accompany each electronic copy of the plan.
-The Board will transmit in-a format acceptable review copy of the plan to the following agenciesy an electronic and a paper copy of any such submissions within fifteen (15) days of their its receipt by the Board to the following:

-- 1. The Office of Drinking Water Quality of the Department of Health; - 2.
+The Board will transmit a review copy of the plan to the following agencies any such submissions within fifteen (15) days of its receipt by the Board: - 1.
+The Office of Drinking Water Quality of the Department of Health; - 2.
 The Statewide Planning Program of the Department of Administration; - 3.
 The Administrator of the Division of Public Utilities and Carriers, if applicable and - 4.
-The Office of Water Resources of the Department of Environmental Management. - C. The water supplier shall place an executive summary at its main office and shall as well as in the main library post the document on its website and the website of each municipality in which it serves on a retail basis.
-The locations of public review copies will be part of the legal notice requirements. - D. A total of one (1) electronic and one (1) paper 15 copies of the Executive Summary shall be submitted to the Board and shall consist of a summary of each required content area of the plan as specified in R.I.
-Gen. Laws § 46-15.3-7.5 (1) an introduction, (2) background, (3) a general system description containing (i) water supply sources, (ii) water treatment facilities, (iii) storage facilities, (iv) pumping stations, (v) raw water and finished water transmission facilities (vi) distribution facilities including low and high service, (vii) planned extensions, (viii) interconnections, (ix) populations served and projections, (x) major users, (xi) metering, (xii) legal agreements, (xiii) non account water, (xiv) demand management, (xv) supply management, (xvi) available water, (xvii) safe yield, (xviii) anticipated future demaends, (xix) capital improvement, (xx) rate structure, (xxi) financial management, (xxiii) emergency management, (xxiii) water supply source protection, and (xxiv) general policies shall be developed. - 1.
-THE EXECUTIVE SUMMARY SHALL BE DISTRIBUTED AS THE PUBLIC DOCUMENT- and shall be updated and resubmitted whenever an amended or replacement plan is prepared. - E. The Board will implement appropriate security measures when transmitting electronic and paper versions of the plans.
+The Office of Water Resources of the Department of Environmental Management. - C. The water supplier shall place an executive summary at its main office and shall post the document on its website and the website of each municipality it serves on a retail basis. - D. A total of one (1) electronic and one (1) paper Executive Summary shall be submitted to the Board and shall consist of a summary of each required content area of the plan as specified in R.I.
+Gen. Laws § 46-15.3-7.5 - 1.
+THE EXECUTIVE SUMMARY SHALL BE DISTRIBUTED AS THE PUBLIC DOCUMENT and shall be updated and resubmitted whenever an amended or replacement plan is prepared. - E. The Board will implement appropriate security measures when transmitting electronic and paper versions of the plans.

-2.10.4 Requests For Time Extensions
+2.10.4 Requests for Time Extensions

-- A. With the exception of Except for the emergency management section, www.ater suppliers may request in writing that the Board extend the time in which to complete and submit its water supply system management plan, replacements, revisions, or amendments thereto, 30 month interim report or other filings required by the Water Supply System Management Act, R.I.
-Gen. Laws Chapter § 46-15.3-1 et seq., not to exceed one (1) year.
+A. Except for the emergency management section, water suppliers may request in writing that the Board extend the time in which to complete and submit its water supply system management plan, replacements, revisions, or amendments thereto, or other filings required by the Water Supply System Management Act,

+- R.I.
+Gen. Laws § 46-15.3-1 et seq., not to exceed one (1) year.
 Such requests for time extensions must be received no later than three (3) months prior to the required filing's scheduled submittal date. - B. Approval of such requests shall be granted only upon demonstration that an extension is justified by extraordinary circumstances of the water supplier.
 An extension, if approved, shall not waive any of the requirements of § 2.12.2 of this Part. - C. No extensions of time shall be granted for the submittal of emergency management plans.